Click link to jump to desired section:

 - Speaking of protection, use our Safe Travel, Fiery Wall of Protection, or Evil Eye Protection oils to dress the tires of your car, the steering wheel, the door handles, or the rear-view mirror.
 Dress the windows and door frames of your house to help keep out thieves and other undesirable people.

-- Dress your folding money and you wallet with Mean Green Money Drawing Oil to keep money with you and to attract more.
+- Dress your folding money and you wallet with Mean Green Money Magnet or Rich Bitch to keep money with you and to attract more.

 - Dress your lottery tickets and bingo cards with Black Cat Oil before playing.

 - Dress your boss' mouse with Boss Fix oil and your office nemesis' with Bend Over oil.

 - Obviously, there's really no end to the ways our conjure oils can be used, so don't limit yourself to just dressing candles, petition papers, mojos, and anointing roots!

 Using BCC Conjure Powders

 Conjure powders, AKA "sachet powders," and "dressing powders" are great as a follow up to a spiritual bath.
 In fact, layering a spiritual bath with conjure powders and conjure oils is the best.
 But that is just the beginning!
 Conjure powders are used much the same way as conjure oils, but they do not leave an oily residue, which makes them even easier to deploy.
 Try them on important papers, or transfer them onto people's clothes when brushing by them.
 Sprinkle them across thresholds and onto sidewalks.
 Dress playing cards, birthday cards, and business cards.
 Use them in all of your works—sprinkled on candles and petition papers, or spooned into dollies, jars, mojos, and packets.
 Our conjure powders make it so easy to be sneaky, you'll have a hard time stopping yourself!